nodejs/node/.github/ISSUE_TEMPLATE.md

 _Thanks for wanting to report an issue you've found in node.js.
-Please fill in below template.
+Please delete this text and fill in below template.
 If unsure about something, just do as best as you're able._

 _Note that it will be much easier for us to fix the issue if we will have a test case that reproduces the problem.
 Ideally this test case should not have any